jeniahutorova/nc-news/README.md

 ### Hosted Version

-The hosted version of this project can be accessed at https://nc-news-o4n5.onrender.com
+The hosted version of this project can be accessed at https://nc-news-o4n5.onrender.com/api

 ### Summary

 This project is a backend API for the NC News platform.
 It provides endpoints for managing articles, comments, users, and topics.

+### This project requires two .env files:

+1.Create a **.env.development** file with the following variables:

+PGDATABASE=nc_news

+2.Create a **.env.test** file with the following variables:

+PGDATABASE=nc_news_test

+### Requirements
+Node.js (minimum version v20.10.0)
+PostgreSQL (minimum version 16.1)

 ### Getting Started